 Piz Palü, Piz Bernina, Piz Roseg: this sublime trio stands on the “bucket list” of mountaineers from all over the world.
-These giants of rock, ice and snow form the core of the Bernina massif, which marks the southern boundary of the Engadin and offers countless ascents and climbing tours of all levels of difficulty.
+These giants of rock, ice, and snow form the core of the Bernina massif, which marks the southern boundary of the Engadin and offers countless ascents and climbing tours of all levels of difficulty.

-The Piz Palü (3,901 m) and Piz Morteratsch (3,751 m) also offer good preparatory climbs before tackling the king of the Engadin mountains, the Piz Bernina (4,049 m).
-The demanding route over the legendary Biancograt ridge is regarded as one of the finest in the Alps, and rewards climbers with glorious views.
+The Piz Palü (3,901 m) and Piz Morteratsch (3,751 m) also offer good preparatory climbs before tackling the king of the Engadin mountains, the Piz Bernina (4,049 m.)
+The demanding route over the legendary Biancograt ridge is regarded as one of the finest in the Alps, and it rewards climbers with glorious views.

 Visitors who have never used crampons can gain their first experience with a glacier trek on the Morteratsch Glacier.
-Even if this mighty river of ice is shrinking every year, the experience of walking on it is powerful: the colossal ice masses are awe-inspiring.
+Even if this mighty glacier is shrinking every year, the experience of walking on it is powerful and the colossal ice masses are awe-inspiring.

 In addition to the peaks of the Bernina massif, there are also thrilling ascents to be enjoyed to the north.
-One popular climb is the Piz Kesch / Piz d’Es-cha (3,418 m), typically tackled from the Chamanna d’Es-cha mountain refuge above Madulain.
+One popular climb is the Piz Kesch / Piz d’Es-cha (3,418 m), which is typically tackled from the Chamanna d’Es-cha mountain refuge above Madulain.
 The neighbouring valley of Val Bregaglia, meanwhile, is home to the famous granite cliffs of the Sciora massif.
 The mighty Pizzo Badile (3,308 m), with its notorious north face, is known worldwide as one of the classic Alpine climbs.
 The Pontresina Mountaineering School offers guided ascents of these mountains, too.